contiv/auth_proxy/README.md

 and running a full `netmaster` binary and all of its dependencies plus creating the necessary networks, tenants, etc. to get realistic responses from it.

-CCN's future end-to-end testing will cover a real `ccn_proxy` binary talking to a real `netmaster` binary so there's no point duplicating that here in our own testing.
+Future end-to-end testing will cover a real `auth_proxy` binary talking to a real `netmaster` binary so there's no point duplicating that here in our own testing.

 ## Local Development

-You will need a local cert and key to start `ccn_proxy`.
+You will need a local cert and key to start `auth_proxy`.
 You can run `make generate-certificate` to generate them if you don't already have them.

 To simplify the networking around all the cross-container